permissions if not admin

 authorized to any role.
 For the moment, i'll fix it this way

 In 0.5.0, many changes should be done on permissions management,

 I'll do my best to answer your needs.

 Thanks for your submission.

-#3 Updated by Todd McGrath almost 11 years ago
+#3 Updated by Todd McGrath about 11 years ago

 I have solution working for me and it also solves feature